vacp2p/rfc/ETHCHAT.md

 ## Ephemeral data

 On the other hand, there is data which is ephemeral and needs to be replaced recurringly, namely Alice’s (ek, EK) or Bob’s (spk, SPK).
-In this case one could explore storing such data in systems like Waku, as suggested in  [https://rfc.vac.dev/spec/20/](https://rfc.vac.dev/spec/20/).
+In this case one could explore storing such data in systems like Waku, as suggested [here](https://rfc.vac.dev/spec/20/).
 The fact of Bob not updating the ephemeral information can be understood as Bob not willing to participate in any communication.

 # Extension to group chat